Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Conclusions

 \section{Conclusions}

 We have demonstrated an interferometric method to precisely measure the inter-hyperfine collisional interactions in $f=1$, $f=2$ mixtures of ultracold atoms.
-The method employs a single-domain spinor BEC and hyperfine-state-specific Faraday rotation to measure spin evolution.
-Two new multi-pulse RF and $\mu$W state preparations are used.
+The method employs a single-domain SBEC and hyperfine-state-specific Faraday rotation to measure spin evolution.
+Two new multi-pulse radio frequency and microwave state preparations are used.
 Each one generates a hyperfine-state mixture that gives high-visibility spin dynamics, that sensitively depends on one or more inter-hyperfine scattering lengths.
-We also describe a new calibration, based on Faraday-rotation measurement of collision-induced alignment-to-orientation conversion, to determine effective trapping frequency and quadratic Zeeman shifts.
+We also describe a new calibration of the effective trapping frequency and quadratic Zeeman shifts which is based on the interaction-dependent modulation of the transverse magnetization.
 This new calibration substitutes for an absolute calibration of the atom number, typically one of the larger uncertainties in ultracold gas experiments.
-Applying these techniques to $^{87}$Rb, we measure $a_{32}^{(12)}/a_{20}^{(1)}$ and $a_{12}^{(12)}/a_{20}^{(1)}$ with relative uncertainties of 12\% and 10\%, respectively, limited by atom number drift between calibration and measurement.
-A relative uncertainty of $\sim 0.3\%$ is projected for experiments with nondestructive monitoring of atom number.
+Applying these techniques to $^{87}$Rb, we measure $(a_{3}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})$ and $(a_{1}^{(12)}-a_{2}^{(12)})/(a_{2}^{(1)}-a_{0}^{(1)})$ with relative uncertainties of 12\% and 10\%, respectively, limited by atom number drift between calibration and measurement.
+A relative uncertainty of $\SI{\sim 0.3}{\%}$ is projected for experiments with nondestructive atom number monitoring.
 The methods are directly applicable to other commonly-used alkali species $^{7}$Li, $^{23}$Na and $^{39}$K, in addition to $^{87}$Rb.